Embed Inc PIC Programmers Host Protocol Specification

 The intent of this command is to provide an easier mechanism for

-host software to determine whether a particular command may be
+host software to determine whether a particular command may be used

-the only means to determine their availability.
+means to determine their availability.

 It is recommended that the CHKCMD be used to determine the

-avaiability of all commands if the firmware reports
+avaiability of all commands if the firmware reports compatibility

-commands must always be present at certain spec versions.
+always be present at certain spec versions.

 GETPWR: 42